 Help I am Being Held Prisoner to be re-released 2/18

 It isn’t easy going to jail for a practical joke.
 Of course, this particular joke left 20 cars wrecked on the highway and two politicians’ careers in tatters – so jail is where Harold Künt landed.
 Now he’s just trying to keep a low profile in the Big House.
-He wants no part […]
+He wants no part of […]

 Movie review: The Nice Guys